EmmaHon/Sensor-game/README.md

 # Rigged Pong
 Metropolia UAS Sensor Based Mobile Applications TX00CK66-3004 course project

-The main idea of Rigged Pong game project Mobile Phone held in portrait mode, tilting up/down/right/left using the gyroscope/accelerometer sensor to control a ball’s x-y-axis movement, while trying to hit one of the bats at a time and accumulate points until all three rounds are lost.
-Rounds are lost by missing the bats three times on the game area's up or down sides and hitting the wrong bat.During game over the player is shown his/hers score and the highest score played.
+The main idea of Rigged Pong game project is to increase your score by hitting paddles on the sides of the screen with a ball.
+Player controls the ball tilting the phone in x-y-axis, using the accelerometer sensor Player starts with three rounds and they are lost by entering the "death zone" behind the paddles.
+After all three rounds are lost, the player can see their score on the Game Over-screen

 ---

 **Getting started**

-For this project we used [Android Studio](https://developer.android.com/studio/ "Android Studio") and [Kotlin](https://kotlinlang.org/ "Kotlin") language with the integration of [libGDX](https://libgdx.badlogicgames.com/ "LibGDX") .
+For this project we used [Android Studio](https://developer.android.com/studio/ "Android Studio") and [Kotlin](https://kotlinlang.org/ "Kotlin") language with the integration of [libGDX](https://github.com/libGDX/libGDX "LibGDX") .
 LibGDX has switched to Gradle, so 3rd party libraries can be added through the build.gradle(Module: app) file.

-Requirements for this application is an Android device which has API level 24 or higher which is Android version (Nougat) 7.0 - 7.1.2 or newer.
+LibGdx libraries used:
-LibGDX requires the minimum ofJava Development Kit 8+ (Must be JDK) and Android Studio , 3.1.2 to work.
-LibGDX was chosen for for this project as it is a free, open source cross platform game development framework.
+* Box2D
-LibGDX can be downloaded through this here: https://libgdx.badlogicgames.com/nightlies/dist/gdx-setup.jar.
+* Freetype

 ---